Grubba27/meteor-rpc/README.md

 // tasks.mutations.ts
 // it expects the return type to be a void export const insert = createMethod('task.insert', DescriptionValidator).expect<void>();

+// tasks.mutations.js
+// If you are using javascript, you can use the following syntax export const insert = createMethod('task.insert', DescriptionValidator).expect(z.void());

 // ---------